datocms-plugin-project-wide-stage-viewer

 - Open the plugin configuration screen inside DatoCMS.

-- (Optional) Provide a custom label and icon to define how the stage appears inside the editorial sidebar.
+- (Optional) Provide a custom label and a FontAwesome icon name to define how the stage appears in the content sidebar.

-- Save the configuration.
-Each configured stage becomes a persistent entry in the content sidebar, pointing to the stage view page rendered by this plugin.
+- Click Add this.
+The new stage is saved automatically and becomes a persistent entry in the main content sidebar, pointing to the stage view page rendered by this plugin.

 Using the stage view